-Janie Chan is a third-year student at the Macaulay Honors College at CUNY Hunter College on the pre-med track.
-She is double majoring in Biological Sciences (BA) and Studio Art (BA) and is expected to graduate in May 2025.
+Janie Chan is a Macaulay Honors College at CUNY Hunter College alumn.
+She double majored in Biological Sciences (BA) and Studio Art (BA).
 She is researching the modes of metastasis for pancreatic cancer in transgenic mice at the Nancy Du lab at Weill Cornell Medicine.
 She ultimately wishes to pursue a career as a physician-scientist to indulge in her desire to make a human impact while also appeasing her interest in research.
 She engages in her love for medicine by shadowing doctors at Mount Sinai Morningside’s Emergency Department and expands on her clinical experiences at Memorial Sloan Kettering Cancer Center and NYU Langone.
-She also creatively engages her interest in medicine through animations and video editing for the DoctorsInn podcast as well as editing for the Society of Bioethics and Medicine blog.
+She also creatively engages her interest in medicine through animations and video editing for the Doctor's Inn podcast as well as editing for the Society of Bioethics and Medicine blog.
 Upon completion of her undergraduate studies, she plans to obtain a medical degree and work alongside healthcare professionals to provide better therapeutic treatments for cancer and women’s health.

 Natalya is a fourth-year, pre-MD/PhD student majoring in Neurobiology.
 As an avid podcast listener herself, she is fascinated in learning from others' experiences.
 This podcast allows her to bridge keeping up with the latest news in medicine and science as well as further learn about various topics in medically adjacent fields from the perspectives of our enterprising physician guests who are a part of multifaceted initiatives.
 Professionally, Natalya seeks to combine her innovative passions in technology and advocacy through a career in data science and healthcare as a physician-scientist.
 In her leisure time, Natalya enjoys hiking, learning new piano pieces, and watching foreign shows.